akamai/terraform-provider-akamai/docs/data-sources/properties.md

 ## Attributes Reference

-This data source returns these attributes:
+This data source returns this attribute:

 * `properties` - A list of properties available for the contract and group IDs provided.